Project #116 | Combating Trafficking through Rescue, Restoration, and Justice in India

 Girls Received Aftercare Support

-Chandani was rescued on 11th January, 2018 from Kabadi Bazaar red light area in Meerut.
-She was forced into prostitution by her relatives promising that she will have luxurious life; believing their fake promises, she left home for the trade.
+Chandani was rescued in 2018 after being forced into prostitution by her relatives promising that she will have luxurious life.
+Believing their fake promises, she left home for the trade.
 She was made to believe that prostitution was the only option left for her for a livelihood.
 After her rescue in March we found that she was two months pregnant.
 The court released Chandini to her parents after they promised that they will take good care of the girl.
-She is at present in her village at Dholapur and she is five months pregnant now.
+She is at present in her village and she is five months pregnant now.
 Freedom Firm is still following up to make sure that she is safe.

 Thank you for making this possible!